 The village is popular as a base for walkers and mountain bikers where it lies on the Cumbria Way, as well as two long distance cycle routes nearby, namely the C2C (Coast to Coast) and the Reivers Route.

 Close by you have High Pike, Carrock Fell and the Uldale Fells.
 Just south of these, above Keswick, lies Blencathra along with the oldest of all the Cumbrian mountains, the mighty Skiddaw, the fourth highest mountain in England.
-There is plenty of access to all of these magnificent fells and mountains, offering both high and low level trails, along with forest and woodland, high moor and river valleys, with something for everyone and to suit all abilities.
+There is plenty of access to all of these magnificent fells and mountains, offering both high and low-level trails, along with forest and woodland, high moor and river valleys, with something for everyone and to suit all abilities.

 Three of our finest lakes are within a short drive.
 Bassenthwaite lies to the west.
 At four miles in length it is one of the larger waters but also the shallowest, at a maximum depth of 70 feet.
 There are no large urban developments on its shores, making it a dark sky area perfect for stargazing.
 At the northwest head of the lake is the famous Pheasant Inn, noted for its architecture along with a fine cellar and cuisine.

 South lies Keswick on the shores of Derwentwater.
 The main town of the north lakes it is a bustling market town set between the peaks of Skiddaw and the gentle beauty of Derwentwater.
-An all year round place there are good shops, a host of restaurants and cafes, along with museums, a theatre, cinema and leisure centre.
+An all-year-round place there are good shops, a host of restaurants and cafes, along with museums, a theatre, cinema and leisure centre.
 At the lake you can take a boat trip or hire one for yourself, exploring the shoreline and little bays.
 For more information on Keswick and its attractions see our links.

-For walking, the shoreline of Derwentwater offers some of the classics such as Cat Bells, which can be accessed by road or by steamboat from Keswick, dropping of at Hause End Jetty, and adding a bit more fun to your day out.
+For walking, the shoreline of Derwentwater offers some of the classics such as Cat Bells, which can be accessed by road or by steamboat from Keswick, dropping off at Hause End Jetty, and adding a bit more fun to your day out.

 West of Keswick is the beautiful serpentine Ullswater, thought by many to be the most beautiful of all the lakes in the northern Lake District.
 Compared by some to Lake Lucerne in Switzerland, it is a serpentine body of water snaking a nine-mile course under the lea of magnificent fells, woodland and mountain.
 Much of the lake, its shore and surrounding fells are accessible for visitors to explore, where you will find some of the finest walks and water activities.